QGP Physics from Attractor Perturbations: Acknowledgments

-It is a pleasure to thank V. Ambrus, L. Du, W. Florkowski and S. Mrówczyński, M. Stephanov for helpful discussions.
+It is a pleasure to thank V. Ambrus, L. Du, W. Florkowski, S. Mrówczyński and M. Stephanov for helpful discussions.
+The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program “Applicable resurgent asymptotics: towards a universal theory” supported by EPSRC Grant No. EP/R014604/1.
 This work was supported by the National Science Centre, Poland, under Grant No. 2021/41/B/ST2/02909.
-The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program “Applicable resurgent asymptotics: towards a universal theory” supported by EPSRC Grant No. EP/R014604/1.
+For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.